toreau/Facebook-InstantArticle/README.md

         language          => 'en',
         url               => 'http://www.example.com/2016/08/17/some-article',
         title             => 'Some title',
-        subtitle          => 'Got one?',
-        kicker            => 'Nobody needs a kicker, but...', description       => 'Usually the ingress of the article', published         => "$now",
+        subtitle          => 'Usually the ingress of the article.', kicker            => 'Nobody needs a kicker, but...', published         => "$now",
         modified          => "$now",
         auto_ad_placement => 0, # defaults to true